wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 the muti-reader property.
 Transactions mark the "Transactionally Read" (TR) bit on transactional loads, and no extra structure is maintained.
 Note that the RS does not include dirty data items forwarded from the WS.
 WSs are more tricky, because it must serve two purposes.
 The first is to forward dirty data to load instructions, as described earlier.
-The WS structure must therefore support efficient lookups with load instructions' addresses.
+The WS structure must therefore support efficient lookups with load addresses.
 The second purpose is to store speculative data items and their addreses, which can be walked efficiently during the write phase and possibly during the validation phase.
 Apparently, iteration of all elements in the WS must also be suported efficiently.
-Optionally, if more than one store instructions modify a data item transactionally, instead of logging multiple entries, the WS may consolidate multiple writes onto the same entry, saving WS storage.
-This requires efficient lookups using write instructions' addresses.
+Optionally, if more than one store instructions modify a data item transactionally, instead of logging multiple entries, the WS may consolidate them onto the same entry, saving WS storage.
+This requires efficient lookups using store addresses.

+The granularity of RS/WS maintenance may affect their implementation.
+For example, RSs are implicitly maintained on cache line granularity in the previous paragraph.
+Conflict rates can increase due to false sharing, the justification, however, is that read locality and simplicity of the design may offset the negative effect.
+On the other hand, if WSs use cache line addresses, then the entire cache line must be logged as speculative data.
+Not only Write-after-Write (WAW) conflict rate increases in this case, but also Read-after-Write (RAW) and Write-after-Read (WAR).

+We assume that load/store addresses are word-aligned, because otherwise, a load may load half-speculative and half-non-speculative data, complicating the explanation.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)